 With this in mind, the short answer to “How to open a Dutch bank account without a BSN” is this…

-Some banks will allow you to apply for an account without a BSN.
+Some Dutch banks will allow you to apply for an account without a BSN.
 But eventually, you will need to provide your bank with your BSN or your account will be closed.

 So instead of trying to open a Dutch bank account without a BSN, consider this:

-If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.
+If you’re ready to take action and start opening international bank accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.

-GlobalBanks IQ gives you everything you need to start finding and opening accounts for you or your business today.
+GlobalBanks IQ gives you everything you need to start finding and opening bank accounts for you or your business today.

 When you join GlobalBanks IQ, you immediately unlock the GlobalBanks Database of international banks — home to 250+ banks in 50+ countries.

-And, you get access to our library of premium (members-only) reports, including proven account opening strategies, country-specific banking options, and lists of banks for specific client types.
+And, you get access to our library of premium (members-only) reports, including proven strategies for opening interntional bank accounts, country-specific banking options, and lists of banks for specific client types.

-Plus, you unlock our account opening checklists, dedicated account opening alerts, and much more.
+Plus, you unlock our banking checklists, dedicated banking alerts, and much more for opening bank accounts.